allejo/bzflagPluginStarter2/README.md

 tsc --project lib/CodeBuilder
 ```

-Because Jekyll only supports CoffeeScript compilation, the compiled version of this project is committed to version control at `assets/js/CodeBuilder.js`.
+The compiled JS file and map should **not** be committed to version control.
+This script is automatically built during the deployment process.

 ## License